Planning for a Successful High School Career

 - Homework Hotline – 615-298-6636 – 4:00 PM to 8:00 PM, Monday through Thursday.
 Help is available from teachers in English, Math, Science, Social Studies, and more!

-- AP Exam Registration – Students need to ask their AP teacher for the AP code for their class, set up their AP account, and use the code o join their AP class online.
+- AP Exam Registration – Students need to ask their AP teacher for the AP code for their class, set up their AP account, and use the code to join their AP class online.
 It is a similar process to a Google Classroom, just through an AP Portal.
-Once they are set up in their AP class, the student will find a place to indicate whether or not they are going to take the AP exam.

 - AP Test Dates– Exam dates are set by the College Board and cannot be changed.
 Please plan ahead.